buildsi/build-abi-containers/README.md

 We could install with spack natively, but we will save a lot of time using pre-built layers.
-Note that the scripts to make this happen aren't developed yet - I need to create the base containers first.
+Note that the scripts to make this happen aren't developed yet - we just have the base containers.

 ### Bolo's Notes